How To Make PowerPoint Themes with a Custom Color Palette

 Importing & Exporting Custom Color Palettes

-If you need to share a color palette with other PowerPoint designers or between different members of your team, you can find the custom Theme Colors saved as a XML file in the following folder ~/AppData/Roaming/Microsoft/Templates/Document Themes/Theme Colors.
-Finding the file that correspond to your custom color palette you can copy and paste it or share it online.
+If you need to share a color palette with other PowerPoint designers or between different members of your team, you can find the custom Theme Colors saved as an XML file in the following folder ~/AppData/Roaming/Microsoft/Templates/Document Themes/Theme Colors.
+Find the file corresponding to your custom color palette, copy and paste it, or share it online.

-The color themes can also be saved as a PowerPoint theme (.thmx file format).
-To save the current theme go to Design menu and then under Themes section click the down arrow small button.
+Color themes can also be saved as a PowerPoint theme (.thmx file format).
+To save the current theme, go to the Design menu and then click the small down arrow button under the Themes section.
 Then click Save Current Theme… to open the Save dialog box.

 Conclusions